 Nursing License A current, valid RN license obtained from any state within the USA must be uploaded to Castle Branch or Complio.
+All students must upload a valid license prior to the semester admitted (by the compliance due date).
 International students must hold a nursing license from a recognized jurisdiction.
-If admitted to the University of Michigan School of Nursing, students must obtain a U.S. nursing license by the time their program starts in September.
+If admitted to the University of Michigan School of Nursing, students must obtain a U.S. nursing license prior to the semester admitted (by the compliance due date).
 To begin this process, the most important thing to do is obtain CGFNS Certification for the State of Michigan.
+If you have questions, please reach out to the International Office for assistance.
 Hepatitis B The Hepatitis B vaccine is a series of three doses.
 Complete documentation must be uploaded to Castle Branch or Complio and includes the dates of the first, second, and third doses of the vaccine OR a lab report for a positive Hepatitis B titer.
-MMR (Measles, Mumps, and Rubella) The MMR vaccine is two doses.
-Complete documentation must be uploaded to Castle Branch or Complio and includes the dates of the first and second doses of the vaccine after 12 months of age OR a lab report for a positive antibody titer for each of the three components (Measles, Mumps, and Rubella).
-Varicella Zoster (Chicken Pox) The chicken pox vaccine is two doses.
-Complete documentation must be uploaded to Castle Branch or Complio and includes the date of the first and second doses of the vaccine OR a lab report for a positive Varicella titer.
-Tdap (Tetanus, Diphtheria, and Pertussis) Documentation of a Tdap vaccine at age 11 or after is required.
-Tdap vaccines are only valid for ten years, Td booster may be required prior to first term or at some point during enrollment.
-Criminal Background Check A criminal background check must be completed through Castle Branch or Complio at www.castlebranch.com or https://umich.complio.com/UserRegistration.aspx .
+MMR (Measles, The MMR vaccine is two doses.
+Mumps, and Rubella) Complete documentation must be uploaded to Castle Branch or Complio and includes the dates of the first and second doses of the vaccine after 12 months of age OR a lab report for a positive antibody titer for each of the three components (Measles, Mumps, and Rubella).
+Varicella Zoster (Chicken Pox) The Varicella vaccine is two doses.
+(Chicken Fox) Complete documentation must be uploaded to Castle Branch or Complio and includes the date of the first and second doses of the vaccine OR a lab report for a positive Varicella titer.
+Tdap (Tetanus, Diphtheria, and Documentation of a Tdap vaccine at age 11 or after is required.
+Pertussis) Tdap vaccines are only valid for ten years, Td booster may be required prior to first term or at some point during enrollment.
+Criminal Background Check A criminal background check must be completed through Castle Branch or Complio.
 Additional background checks may be required by clinical placement sites.
 Authorization to Disclose Information Statement Both pages of the signed form must be uploaded to Castle Branch or Complio.
+Must check the boxes at the bottom of Page 1 and top of Page 2.
 Flu Shot Flu shots will be available on campus.
 Instructions detailing when the flu shots will be available and how to provide proof of compliance with this requirement will be sent every fall.
-The administered date must be between September 1 and October 31 to be accepted for the 2022-2023 academic year.
+The administered date must be between September 1 and October 31 to be accepted for the 2024-2025 academic year.
 Notification of actual due date will be emailed .
-COVID Vaccine Card Upload current COVID vaccine card showing completing of COVID vaccine.
+COVID Vaccine Card Upload current COVID vaccine card showing completion of COVID vaccine.
+Students requesting exemption must use the Vax Viewer in Wolverine Access to submit exemption documentation - https://vaxviewer.umich.edu/ .